egorarestovich/VoiceHome/README.md

 # VoiceHome
 Full Open-Source and Qt-Based SmartHome project!
-This is Alpha version, can to error :)
+This is BETA version, can to error :)

-It write command in bluetooth: 1,2,3,4,5,6,7,8
+It write command in COM ports: 1,2,3,4,5,6,7,8,9

-!!!CHANGE MAC ADRESS IN CODE TO WORK!!!

-I want to add function to change mac adress, but i'm one, so...
+1-2 - on/off first device
+3-4 on-off second device
+etc...
+9 - off all device

 Write me, if you want to help:
 Telegramm: https://t.me/egorarestovich